svenbolte/time-clock/readme.txt

 *	set time/date for clock in out and take break (even in future for planning)
 *	review their own bookings, work time, break time and total time (work and break)
 *	filter on month basis
+* 	show their bookings in a calendar view

 Admins can:
 *	 view user bookings and filter on username and/or on month basis